 As we look to the future, the role of ECT in integrative oncology holds promise for enhancing patient care.
 Continued collaboration across disciplines, along with ongoing research, will be vital in realizing the full potential of ECT as part of a comprehensive approach to cancer treatment.
 Embracing such innovative treatments can lead to more holistic and effective care strategies that address not only the physical but also the emotional and psychological challenges faced by cancer patients.

-Emphasizing patient-centered care, integrative oncology seeks to improve the quality of life and treatment experiences for cancer patients.
+Emphasizing patient-centred care, integrative oncology seeks to improve the quality of life and treatment experiences for cancer patients.
 With its potential to address critical mental health needs, ECT could emerge as a crucial component of this compassionate and holistic approach to cancer care.